-There was another yagya (oblation) in ‘Shree Varadchandika Prasannotsava’ called ‘Shree Durgavarad Hom’.
-This yagya was performed with an intention to provide strength to simplify the efforts undertaken, to obtain the grace of Mother Chandika.
-This yagya was conducted according to Atri Samhita and the Sanskrit edition of Matruvatsalya Vindanam.
-Shraddhavans were able to take darshan of this yagya, which continued for nine days and the concluding part was performed on a ninth day.
+There was another yajna (oblation) in ‘Shree Varadchandika Prasannotsava’ called ‘Shree Durgavarad Hom’.
+This yajna was performed with an intention to provide strength to simplify the efforts undertaken, to obtain the grace of Mother Chandika.
+This yajna was conducted according to Atri Samhita and the Sanskrit edition of Matruvatsalya Vindanam.
+Shraddhavans were able to take darshan of this yajna, which continued for nine days and the concluding part was performed on a ninth day.

 ’Janhavisthanam’ and the ‘Foundation of Mother Ganga’ were extremely important events in the Utsav

 Continuous Abhishek was performed on the idol amidst incessant chanting of mantras by few Prapathaks who were seated in front of the idol.
-The accumulated water of the Abhishek was made to flow into a small canal side by.
-Every Shraddhavanwalking in a queue next to this canal was able to dip his hands in it and was also able to put it’s two drops on his forehead.
+The accumulated water of the Abhishek was made to flow into a small canal.
+Every Shraddhavan walking in a queue next to this canal was able to dip his hands in it and was also able to put it’s two drops on his forehead.

 Another highlight of the ‘Shree Varadchandika Prasannotsava’ was the activation (charge) of ‘Avadhut -Kumbh’.